Strepsiptera: Life cycle

 Virgin females release a pheromone which the males use to locate them.
 Mating in at least some species is polyandrous, where the female mates with more than one male.

 In the Stylopidia, the female's anterior region protrudes out between the segments of the host's abdomen.
 In all strepsipterans the male mates by rupturing the female's cuticle (in the case of Stylopidia, this is in a deep narrow fissure of the cephalothorax near the birth canal).
 Sperm passes through the opening directly into the body in a process called traumatic insemination, which has independently evolved in some other insects like bed bugs.

-Strepsiptera eggs hatch inside the female, and the planidium larvae can move around freely within the female's haemocoel; this behavior is unique to these insects.
+As the female genital apparatus is extremely reduced, missing traits like ovaries and a genital chamber, the eggs are floating freely in the hemolymph, where they hatch into larvae.
+The planidium larvae can move around freely within the female's haemocoel; this behavior is unique to these insects.
 The offspring consume their mother from the inside in a process known as haemocoelous viviparity.
 Each female produces many thousands of planidium larvae.
 The larvae emerge from the brood opening/canal on the female's head, which protrudes outside the host body.

 Larvae have legs and actively seek out new hosts.
 Their legs are partly vestigial in that they lack a trochanter, the leg segment that forms the articulation between the basal coxa and the femur.
 The larvae are very active as they only have a limited amount of time to find a host before they exhaust their energy reserves.
 These first-instar larvae have stemmata (simple, single-lens eyes).
 When the larvae latch onto a host, they enter it by secreting enzymes that soften the cuticle, usually in the abdominal region of the host.
 Some species have been reported to enter the eggs of hosts.
 Larvae of Stichotrema dallatorreanum Hofeneder from Papua New Guinea were found to enter their orthopteran host's tarsus (foot).

 Once inside the host, they undergo hypermetamorphosis and transform into a less-mobile, legless larval form.
 They induce the host to produce a bag-like structure inside which they feed and grow.
 This structure, made from host tissue, protects them from the immune defences of the host.
 Larvae go through four more instars, and in each moult the older cuticle separates but is not discarded ("apolysis without ecdysis"), so multiple layers form around the larvae.
 Male larvae pupate after the last moult, but females directly become neotenous adults.
 The colour and shape of the host's abdomen may be changed and the host usually becomes sterile.
 The parasites then undergo pupation to become adults.
 Adult males emerge from the host bodies, while females stay inside.
 Females may occupy up to 90% of the abdominal volume of their hosts.
 Adult males are very short-lived, usually surviving less than five hours, and do not feed.